This article has been updated for 2019.

 They are capable of doing this because of their anti-inflammatory and detoxifying properties.

-Avocados contain a rather unique type of antioxidant known as glutathione, one that most people consider to be a super-antioxidant.
+Avocados contain a rather unique type of antioxidant known as glutathione, one that most people consider being a super-antioxidant.

 This antioxidant is brilliant because it can filter harmful toxins out of our bodies, protecting the cells in our livers from the damage that those toxins could otherwise cause.